muxamilian/city-gan/README.md

 If you have a GPU, add the `--cuda` option for faster training.

 You can inspect samples using `tensorboard`.
 The following is an example where the rows are: the average of all cities, Amsterdam, Washington D.C., Florence, Las Vegas and Manhattan.
-The columns are eight randodmly chosen inputs to the generator.
+The columns are eight randomly chosen inputs to the generator.
 ![Image of Stanford Dataset](figures/good_hack_stanford_dataset.jpg)

 It is also possible to transition from cities.
 The following images has Amsterdam on the left side and Manhattan on the right one.